Swedish nuclear weapons program: Defence research and design research

 The draft of the L-program was in essence an update of the data collected for the Supreme Commander a year earlier.
 The S-program, that emerged now for the first time, was described as a program to develop the knowledge about nuclear weapons which required the creation of Swedish defensive doctrine without nuclear weapons, which would be adopted to fight a war in which a nuclear strike could occur.
 Despite a completely different description of the purpose, the S-program included similar activities as the L-program, except it was stripped-down to around 75% of the cost.
 The S-program fit both the Chief's goal to acquire nuclear weapons and the Social Democratic Government's ambivalence, which the FOA under its new chief director, Martin Fehrm, had apparently realized.
 Thus, with such a proposition, the Government could fund almost all research activities necessary to pursue the Swedish nuclear weapons program, yet it asserted not to do so.

 Regardless of the S-program's design, Swedlund decided to get immediate approval for the L-program.
-In separate discussions between the Chief and defense minister Sven Andersson in Autumn 1958 regarding nuclear weapons and the budget plan for the coming financial years, Andersson made it clear that he favored the acquisition of nuclear weapons, but the split within the Social Democrats was so stark that it was better to not bring up the matter for discussion.
+In separate discussions between the Chief and defence minister Sven Andersson in Autumn 1958 regarding nuclear weapons and the budget plan for the coming financial years, Andersson made it clear that he favored the acquisition of nuclear weapons, but the split within the Social Democrats was so stark that it was better to not bring up the matter for discussion.
 Prime Minister Erlander's view was to study the question within the committee of the party and to come up with a proposition by the annual party congress in 1960.
 Andersson attempted to persuade the Chief to not request budgetary resources for the L-program, because they would likely be rejected.
 Despite Andersson's suggestions, the Supreme Commander instead opted to include funds for L-program in his fiscal year 1959/1960 budget proposal.
 Swedlund's diaries and other documents suggest that he had limited understanding of the political game, not least within the parties, even though his own statements in 1957 contributed to the creation of nuclear weapons resistance.
 He also believed that many of the senior politicians would be able to handle the issue as he desired.
 His lack of flexibility and belief that personal connections would overcome political opposition ultimately killed his funding request for L-program.
 While the L-program was left unfunded, FOA was given a large allocation for fiscal year 1959/1960 for "increased research in atomic-, missile-, countermeasure-, and other areas" in which the S-program was relevant.